edlink/docs/api/v2.0/models/external/enums/enrollment-state.md

 An **Enrollment State** describes the state of an **[Enrollment](../enrollment.md)**.

+The values of this enum are of type `string`.

 ## Values
 | Value | Description |
 | ----- | ----------- |